PhiladelphiaGameLab/Lux/LogicFramework/README.md

 2. The entire criteria object that was triggered.
 This is useful in cases where a certain function is called upon several different criteria being satisfied to determine which criteria the function was called from.
 It is also important for Achievements, which is a particular form of criteria and function calls.
 3. The entire upsert object.

 It is up to the user to implement these functions, which they should do in `custom_functions_and_criteria.php`.
+If an upsert modifies multiple files that satisfy the criteria, the function is called for each of these files.

 ### Testing